How to Become a Successful Talent Agent: Facts and FAQs

 Being a star is an agent's dream, not an actor's.— Robert Duvall

-How an Agency Works
+How Does an Agency Work?

 Talent agents usually pick a type of talent to work with and stick with that type throughout their careers.
 Many choose to work exclusively with children, professional athletes, or authors.
 Some work with television series actors, commercial actors or film actors, or high-profile celebrities.